-Depending on the type of arthritis you have and the severity of your pain and other symptoms, the Blue Ridge Pain & Spine Associates medical team creates a custom treatment plan tailored to your needs.
+Depending on the type of arthritis you have and the severity of your pain and other symptoms, the Blue Ridge Pain Management Associates medical team creates a custom treatment plan tailored to your needs.

 For chronic arthritis pain not resolved with over-the-counter or prescription pain relievers, your physician may recommend injection therapies to deliver medications directly to the affected joint.

 Typically, they use a local anesthetic and a steroid medication to alleviate pain and inflammation in the joint.
 Your physician can also inject a local anesthetic into the nerves surrounding the joint to stop pain signals from traveling to the brain.